 Successful treatment of post histoplasmosis FM generally uses a mechanical approach, because there are no well documented responses to any pharmacologic agent.

 When FM patients cough blood, catheterization of the aorta to perform bronchial artery embolization is effective to block the arteries that are the source of bleeding in most patients.
 This procedure is available by interventional radiologists in most major medical centers.

 FM can block the airways or the vessels going to, or returning from the lungs.
-When structures of only one lung are blocked, it can cause pain or coughing blood, but most patients do reasonably well overall, as long as the other lung has no problem.
-When structures of both lungs are affected, this can be serious and life threatening, and for some patients opening of the blocked vessels can be achieved by catheterization with stenting (Albers 2011).
+When structures of only one lung are blocked, it can cause pain or coughing blood, but most patients do reasonably well long-term, as long as the contralateral lung has no problem.
+When structures of both lungs are affected, this can be serious and life threatening, so catheterization with stenting (Albers 2011) to restore flow in some vessels may benefit many patients.
 Blockage of the superior vena cava requires no treatment unless there are symptoms, but if there is swelling of the arms and neck, associated headache or other symptoms then stenting or bypass should be considered.

-Itraconazole is an oral antifungal treatment which is sometimes used to treat patients who have fibrosing mediastinitis due to histoplasma.
-Although, antifungal therapies are highly effective for some forms of histoplasmosis, they are not shown to change the course for FM, which is due more to reaction by the patient immune system, rather than growth of organisms.
-Regardless, a trial is commonly used because FM can be a serious problem, and itraconazole is safe.
+Itraconazole is an oral antifungal treatment which is often used for patients who have fibrosing mediastinitis due to histoplasma, but there is no evidence it helps.
+Antifungal therapies are not shown to change the course for FM, which is more related to ongoing reaction of the immune system, rather than growth of organisms.
+Regardless, a trial is commonly used because FM can be a serious problem, and itraconazole is generally safe.

 If the scar tissue in FM is localized, surgical resection has been used rarely, but is high risk and appropriate for very few patients.
 This is not a preferred method of treatment and should only be used in the most extreme cases due to a high level of morbidity and mortality.